WanaBuddy was born from personal experience;

 We also intend to support iOS and Android apps

 The user can choose an alternative, or choose to continue with their addiction.
 Our goal is to be a buddy, not a 'hard' block.
-Addicts know how to work around such blockers.
+Addicts know how to work around such blockers and they don't help in the long-term.

 Our priority is to be a therapeutically helpful ally.
 We are always on the side of the addict, working with them, not against them.